Short Bio

 Research interests

-• Explainable Machine Learning - XAI (variable importance, functional decomposition, rule learning)
+• Explainable Machine Learning - XAI (functional decompositions, variable importance, rule learning)

 • Causal Inference (heterogeneous treatment effects, causal forests, causal discovery)